Common nightingale: Behaviour and ecology

+Nightingales are generally considered elusive and secretive birds, spending much of their time hidden in dense shrubs, thickets, and undergrowth, avoiding open areas and human activity.
+They often remain motionless when they sense a potential threat, making them difficult to spot.
+Even males, which sing loudly to attract mates and defend territories, usually do so from concealed perches rather than exposed branches.
+Its song is particularly noticeable at night because few other birds are singing.
+This is why its name includes "night" in several languages.
+Only unpaired males sing regularly at night, and nocturnal song probably serves to attract a mate.
+Singing at dawn, during the hour before sunrise, is assumed to be important in defending the bird's territory.
+Night-long singing sessions can last roughly 7 to 8 hours without major breaks.
+Nightingales sing even more loudly in urban or near-urban environments, in order to overcome the background noise.
+The most characteristic feature of the song is a loud whistling crescendo that is absent from the song of its close relative, the thrush nightingale (Luscinia luscinia).
+It has a frog-like alarm call.

 The bird is a host of the acanthocephalan intestinal parasite Apororhynchus silesiacus.

 Cultural connotations

 The common nightingale is an important symbol for poets from a variety of ages, and has taken on a number of symbolic connotations.
-Homer evokes Aëdon the nightingale in Odyssey who killed her son Itylus, suggesting the myth of Philomela and Procne (one of whom, depending on the myth's version, is turned into a nightingale).
-This myth is the focus of Sophocles's tragedy, Tereus, of which only fragments remain.
+In Odyssey, Homer evokes Aëdon, the nightingale who killed her son Itylus, suggesting the myth of Philomela and Procne (one of whom, depending on the version of the myth, is turned into a nightingale).
+This myth is the focus of the Sophocles tragedy, Tereus, of which only fragments remain.
 Ovid, too, in his Metamorphoses, includes the most popular version of this myth, imitated and altered by later poets, including Chrétien de Troyes, Geoffrey Chaucer, John Gower, and George Gascoigne.
-T. S. Eliot's "The Waste Land" also evokes the common nightingale's song (and the myth of Philomela and Procne).
+T. S. Eliot's "The Waste Land" also evokes the common nightingale's song and the myth of Philomela and Procne.
 Because of the violence associated with the myth, the nightingale's song was long interpreted as a lament.

 The common nightingale has also been used as a symbol of poets or their poetry.
 Poets chose the nightingale as a symbol because of its creative and seemingly spontaneous song.
-Aristophanes's The Birds and Callimachus both evoke the bird's song as a form of poetry.
+Aristophanes (The Birds) and Callimachus both evoke the bird's song as a form of poetry.
 Virgil compares the mourning of Orpheus to the "lament of the nightingale".

-In Sonnet 102 Shakespeare compares his love poetry to the song of the common nightingale (Philomel):
+In Sonnet 102, Shakespeare compares his love poetry to the song of the common nightingale (Philomel):